 How to make fresh Mexican salsa verde

 - For the fresh salsa: combine in a blender, the tomatillos, cilantro, serrano pepper, salt and a quarter cup of chopped onion.
 Blend until everything is well integrated.
-Taste and adjust the seasoning by adding more salt in necessary.
+Taste and adjust the seasoning by adding more salt as necessary.

 - Tips and tricks:

-- If you don’t have a Vitamix or any other powerful blender chop into big chunks all the onion and tomatillos; roughly chop the cilantro.
+- If you don’t have a Vitamix or any other powerful blender, chop into big chunks all the onion and tomatillos; roughly chop the cilantro.